 Legislation Would Allot $22.5 Million in Bond Funds for Dam Restoration

-(TRENTON) – Legislation Assembly Democrats Raj Mukherji, Bonnie Watson Coleman and Reed Gusciora sponsored to appropriate approximately $22.5 million in 2003 bond act monies for loans to fund dam restoration projects recently received final legislative approval.
+Bipartisan legislation Assembly Democrats Raj Mukherji, Bonnie Watson Coleman and Reed Gusciora sponsored to appropriate approximately $22.5 million in 2003 bond act monies for loans to fund dam restoration projects was approved Thursday by an Assembly panel.

 The bill (A-3229) would enable the state to use $22,463,000 from the “Dam, Lake, Stream, Flood Control, Water Resources and Wastewater Treatment Project Bond Act of 2003” for loans to owners of private dams or to municipal units that own dams to finance their restoration projects.
 Monies for the designated projects have been made available from project cancellations, withdrawals, cost savings, interest earnings and loan repayments.